sffc/socketio-file-upload/README.md

 Set to `true` to instead transmit the data as a serialized octet array.
 This will result in an overhead of over 1000% (not recommended for production applications).

+*Note:* This option is not supported by Firefox.

 ### Events

 Instances of the `SocketIOFileUpload` object implement the [W3C `EventTarget` interface](http://www.w3.org/wiki/DOM/domcore/EventTarget).
 This means that you can do: